StrategicProjects/exif/README.md

 *	**Multiple Image Support:** Analyze one or multiple images at once.
 *	**Flexible Output Formats:** Returns data in either a list or a dataframe format.
 *	**No External Dependencies:** No external tools required other than Rcpp and the included easyexif library.

+### Credits

+This package makes use of the easyexif source code.
+The easyexif tool was created by Andy Maloney: https://github.com/mayanklahiri/easyexif.